Full Moon December 2025: Cold Moon Meaning and Rituals

 This is a magical season full of transformation and deep internal work.
 It’s a chance to recharge and reconnect with yourself and your loved ones.
 Now is a beautiful moment to focus on all the good things headed your way!

-December Cold Moon Spiritual Meaning
+December Full Moon and Cold Moon Spiritual Meaning

-December Cold Moon Alternative Names
+December Full Moon Alternative Names

-Different cultures may have various names for December’s Full Moon, and I did my best to include the ones I could find sources on.
+Different cultures have various names for December’s Full Moon, and I did my best to include the ones I could find sources on.
 These names reflect traditions passed down through generations and connections between people, Nature, folklore, and history.

 Remember, most of these names applied to the entire month, not just during the full moon!